Do you swoon for curves and color of splendid old architecture? Enter the Southeast Lighthouse of Block Island, RI!

 Where to Stay in Block Island by the Southeast Light:

-Finally, a day trip to the island is possible, but somewhat exhausting, so consider browsing these easy affiliate links to some of Block Island’s great hotels:
+Finally, a day trip to the island is possible, but somewhat exhausting, so consider browsing the easy affiliate links to some of Block Island’s great hotels, which provide a small commission at no extra cost to you:

 - The National Hotel (click for rates and availability)